 Artist Statement

-Here in Bulbancha (colonially known as New Orleans), which translates to “the land where many languages are spoken,” my practice is to continue to deepen my receptivity to more-than-human languages and ways of being.
+Here in Bulbancha, which translates to “the land where many languages are spoken,” my practice is to continue to deepen my receptivity to more-than-human languages and ways of being.
 I consider each painting a record of all that we stand to lose as the planet warms and the land vanishes.
-I hope to invite viewers into an awareness of a kinship with the land that may become an antidote to estrangement, from the earth and each other and ourselves.
+My experience is that this sense of recognition and kinship leads me toward more meaningful stewardship, responsibility, and collective care of the places that I inhabit and that inhabit me.

 Bio